Lomeda-Joshua/Lomeda-Joshua/README.md

 # 👋 Hi, names Josh!
 🔭I'm an aspiring web developer focused on using Laravel for backend developement and React for frontend development.
-In the near future, I plan to explore systems development using Rust to build reliable and stable desktop applications, as well as 🚀venture into machine learning.
+In the future, I plan to explore systems development using Rust to build reliable and stable desktop applications, as well as 🚀venture into machine learning.
 Cheers 🍻 to future tech endeavors!

 <br>Here are some of small sample projects that demonstrates my understanding and being worked on: <br>
 🎞️ [Film-info project](https://lomeda-joshua.github.io/film-info/). <br>